praveenraam/DailyCodingNote/OOP - Java/Inheritance.md

 Any member declared private, that can be only used within that file.
 ### Extends keyword

-This keyword is used to make a class to child class by inheriting from some other class
+`extends` keyword is used to make a class to child class by inheriting from some other class

 #### Syntax
 ```Java